PackagePages/LaravelPackage.com/docs/09-routing.md

 ## Testing Routes

-Let’s verify that we can indeed create a post, show a post and show all posts with our provided routes, views and controllers.
+Let’s verify that we can indeed create a post, show a post and show all posts with our provided routes, views, and controllers.

 ### Feature Test